tail-unica/hopwise/docs/source/user_guide/config/parameters_configuration.rst

 Parameters Configuration
 ------------------------------
-RecBole supports three types of parameter configurations: Config files, Parameter Dicts and Command Line.
+hopwise supports three types of parameter configurations: Config files, Parameter Dicts and Command Line.
 The parameters are assigned via the Configuration module.